vibeus/vibe-website/content/blog/save-time-and-get-paid-with-these-invoicing-apps-for-freelancers/index.md

 ---
-title: "Save Time and Get Paid with These Invoicing Apps for Freelancers"
+title: Save Time and Get Paid with These Invoicing Apps for Freelancers
 slug: save-time-and-get-paid-with-these-invoicing-apps-for-freelancers
 author: Paige Smith
-date: 2021-03-22
+date: '2021-03-22'
-tags: ["work from anywhere", "remote work"]
+tags:
+- remote work
+- work from anywhere
 draft: false
 isfeatured: false
 description: Make it easy to track invoices and run your business with these helpful apps.
 ---

 Freelancers make up [34 percent of the United States workforce](https://www.linkedin.com/pulse/2020-50-americans-expected-working-independent-zubair-alexander/).
 This number is growing fast as people look for ways to create new means of income or supplement their salaries.
 One of the most attractive elements of freelancing is the freedom to be your own boss.